Google My Business

 Google My Business goes back to the Google Places service.
 This was an offer by Google with which companies could undertake free entries which were then played out via Google search.
 After Google launched its own social network in Google+, Google Places became Google+ Local.
 Alongside a company entry, companies also had a company profile on Google+, similar to a company profile on Facebook or other social networks.

 The success of Google+ was minimal, causing Google+ Local to pass over to the independent Google My Business service.
 The benefit of Google My Business is that all company-relevant data and services can be managed with one Google account.
-This allows users to not only manage information on their company and their location, but at the same time, to call up important data on access or promotions via Google AdWords.
-A Google My Business entry also offers the opportunity to place prepared AdWords express adverts via the account.
-With this Google wants to make it easier for companies to place local-based adverts via Google AdWords.
+This allows users to not only manage information on their company and their location, but at the same time, to call up important data on access or promotions via Google Ads.
+A Google My Business entry also offers the opportunity to place prepared Ads express adverts via the account.
+With this Google wants to make it easier for companies to place local-based adverts via Google Ads.

 Where do the Google My Business entries appear?